mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/farming/src/water_mgmt.md

 - Stop importing [petroleum](https://en.wikipedia.org/wiki/Petroleum) oil
     - Produce [Ethanol](https://en.wikipedia.org/wiki/Ethanol) from [Corn](https://en.wikipedia.org/wiki/Corn_ethanol) and [Sugarcane](https://sugarcane.org/ethanol/)
     - Use [E85](https://en.wikipedia.org/wiki/E85) as the prime fuel
-- Start sharing water with every farmer, so each one can contribute the development of Ethanol and all required corps
+- Start sharing water with every farmer, so each one can contribute to the development of Ethanol and all required corps
-- Stop water getting wasted into Seas
+- Stop wasting water into the Seas
-- Avoid Flood Irrigation : Drip Irrigation double/triple the yield
+- Avoid Flood Irrigation : Drip Irrigation can double/triple the yield
 ![drip vs flood](img/flood-vs-drip.png)
 - Collaborate with other Countries/Universities to move forward

-- Farming contribution to GDP () should be increased to more than 70% (2019 value: 12%, it was 68% in 1947, world average: 6.4%)
+- Farming contribution to GDP ([Gross Domestic Product](https://en.wikipedia.org/wiki/Gross_domestic_product)) should be increased to more than 70% (2019 value: 12%, it was 68% in 1947, world average: 6.4%)
 - Stop importing vegetable oils like [Palm oil](https://en.wikipedia.org/wiki/Palm_oil)
     - Encourage the use of by local cultivation of the seeds and nuts required:
         - [Coconut-nut oil](https://en.wikipedia.org/wiki/Coconut_oil)